 Kids love to carve pumpkins – but it can be a bit non-kid friendly at times.
-Here are some of the best ideas for pumpkin carving for kids and toddlers!
+Here are some of the best ideas for pumpkin carving for kids and toddlers to make it safe and fun for everyone.

 One of my favorite parts of Halloween is picking out the perfect pumpkin and carving a fun design on it.